 Advertisement

-Unfortunately, some people have such strong genetic risk factors that even lifestyle changes aren’t enough to prevent developing prediabetes.
+You may have such strong genetic risk factors that even healthy changes aren’t enough to prevent prediabetes.

 When it comes to prediabetes, knowledge is power.
-This includes knowing if you have prediabetes and knowing how to make changes to reverse or curb it.
-While it may be overwhelming to receive this diagnosis, know that your healthcare team will be beside you every step of the way to guide you toward healthy changes.
+This includes knowing if you have it and knowing how to make changes to reverse or curb it.
+It may be overwhelming to receive this diagnosis.
+But your healthcare team will be beside you every step of the way to guide you toward healthy changes.

 Learn more about the Health Library and our editorial process.